Irish Water Spaniel

 Outdoor The IWS should spend a good portion of his day outside training, playing, and exercising with his family.
 The Irish Water Spaniel is such an active dog, a large yard where he can play catch and bolt from end to end is beneficial.

 Exercise A healthy, adult Irish Water Spaniel requires one to two hours of vigorous physical activity each day.
 Playing fetch in the water is a favorite pastime, as are dock jumping and field training.

 Endurance Irish Water Spaniels have the stamina for several long walks and play sessions each day.

 Food Generally, this mid-sized breed requires 1½ to 2½ cups of good quality dry dog food each day, given in two feedings.
 This will vary, however, based upon your Irish Water Spaniel's activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your IWS.

 Alone Time If given the choice, Irish Water Spaniels would opt to be with their people at all times.
 But they are independent enough to spend a few hours alone each day.
 It's wise to crate train your IWS because they get bored easily and will resort to chewing to pass the time.

 12 - 13 years

-The Irish Water Spaniel's curly coat requires brushing several days a week to prevent matting.
-Because of the protective, water-resistant oils in their coat, they only require a bath every few months.
-Brush your Irish Water Spaniel's teeth several times a week, and trim their nails every month or so to prevent painful cracking.
-Wash his ears once a week with a gentle, vet-approved cleanser to prevent infection caused by wax, dirt, and water.
+The Irish Water Spaniel's curly coat requires brushing several times a week to prevent matting.
+Because of the protective, water-resistant oils in his coat, the IWS requires a bath only every few months.
+Brush your Irish Water Spaniel's teeth several times a week, and trim his nails every month or so to prevent painful cracking.
+Wash his ears once a week with a gentle, vet-approved cleanser to prevent infections caused by wax and dirt buildup, and water.